neopragma/sociabletests/README.md

 ## About this exploration

-To get a sense of Nullables, I wanted to test-driving a small application using conventional TDD on the one hand, and again using Nullables and Sociable Tests on the other.
+To get a sense of Nullables, I wanted to test-drive a small application using conventional TDD on the one hand, and again using Nullables and Sociable Tests on the other.

 James' pattern language is explicitly focused on Object-Oriented languages, so let's start with those.
 I propose we try languages with static typing and dynamic typing, and languages that separate test code from production code in different ways.
 That way, if any of those characteristics has an effect on James' approach, we'll see it.